 When was HDBMB JS established?

-HDBMB JS was established 2020, but the idea was born before the COVID pandemic.
+The HDBMB Junior Section has been officially established in March 2020, but the idea was born before the COVID pandemic.

 How many members do you have?

 The Croatian Society for Biochemistry and Molecular Biology (HDBMB) has more than 600 members, many of whom are young scientists.
 A lot of them participate in the HDBMB Junior Section activities.